Project-DC/pygeneses/README.md

-# chimichangas
+# Chimichangas

-A simualtion environment created using pygame for the study of evolution simulation using Deep Reinforcement Learning algorithms
+Chimichangas are a species of artificially simulated beings created as part of Project DC.
+This repository holds a simulation environment created in pygame which is to be used with Deep Reinforcement Learning algorithms to find out the evolution of Chimichangas.